FriendlyUser1/FriendlyUser1/README.md

 ### :technologist: About Me:

 :wave: Hi!
-I'm ciiro, a computer science & cybersecurity student from the UK with experience in full stack web and software development.
+I'm Riley, a computer science & cybersecurity student from the UK with experience in full stack web and software development.

 - :chart_with_upwards_trend: I have a lot of experience with both offensive and defensive cybersecurity, and industry standard software.